erinkelsey/microfrontend-shopapp/README.md

 - bootstrap.js -> contains bootstrap.js. webpack knows it has to fetch something from products before running this file

 <img src="project-outline.png">

+NOTE: Products and Cart index.html are only used during development.
+Container is used during development and production.

 ### Server Integration